dafuk/properlinux/README.md

 # properlinux
-shit you ask me to fix for you
+stuff you ask me to fix for you